-The Library's Reserves and eReserves service is always available to faculty members.
+The Library's Course Readings & Media (Reserves) and eReserves service is always available to faculty members.
 Faculty may also choose to post their own documents and links to Moodle.
 The resources on this page are intended to assist faculty who wish to take the "self-serve" route.

 Always use permalinks with the Mount Library proxy when linking to Mount Library online resources.
 A permalink is a web address that will consistently point to a specific information source such as an ebook, an article, a record in the catalog, a video, or a database.